robinschuere/archive/Architecture/frontend/monorepo_feature_setup.md

 #### Services

-Shared services are services which are to be used inside pages and features.
+Shared services are services which are to be used inside applications and features.

 Services are functionalities which will help linking components and data together.
 They act as a bridge to get everything running smoothly.
 Services may look like: